MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Publish-AzureRmVMDscConfiguration.md

 PS C:\>Publish-AzureRmVMDscConfiguration ".\MyConfiguration.ps1"
 ```

-This command creates a .zip package for the given script and any dependent resource modules and uploads it to azure_2 storage.
+This command creates a .zip package for the given script and any dependent resource modules and uploads it to Azure storage.

 ### Example 2: Create a .zip package and store it to a local file
 ```